 The tragic part of this delusion is individual Christians like myself have quite often faked morality to make the Christian grade, particularly when distressed, which has allowed Dawkins ample evidence to put across his stance with such vigour.
 As a result the average Josephine believes if such morality is the essence of Christianity why bother with faith at all, particularly when most of us are morally sound anyway, aren’t we?

-The purpose of this blog therefore is to highlight the differences between the Holy Spirit and morality; that the Christ sighted person has nothing whatsoever to do with moral grounding.
-To be sure, the Holy Spirit and morality are chalk and cheese.
-Like Dawkins to John Lennox the Spirit of Truth and morality are like magnets turned, they are opposing forces that cannot touch hands.
-The Spirit is not an extension of morality and morality is not a foundation for the Holy Spirit.
+The purpose of this blog therefore is to highlight the differences that often occur between the Holy Spirit and morality; that the Christ sighted person may have nothing whatsoever to do with moral grounding.
+Like Dawkins to John Lennox the Spirit of Truth and morality can appear like magnets turned, opposing forces that cannot, at times, touch hands.
+Morality is not always an extension of the Holy Spirit and Holy Spirit may not create the necessary foundation stone that morality so desperately needs.
+Morality is not a discourse, spirituality or ideology of its own.
+It has no base literature, no primary text that could be held up as the fundamentals of morality.
+(I will discuss more on this later.)

 Morality and society cannot be separated.
 The term ‘moral’ derives from two Latin words ‘mos’ referring to custom, tradition or habit, and ‘alis’ which refers to people.
 ‘Moralis’ refers to the customs and habits of the people.
 I read somewhere that present usage of the English word morals refer to compliance and conformity with a conception of what is good and right behaviour.